ChangeNickHere/WaitR/README.md

 			else source folder name "_" suffix
 		Choose locations oh which you want to copy
 		Hit ok to copy
-Log:
+== Log:
-	Log file will be created.
+	* Log file will be created.
-	After program is done chceck log file for errors atc.
+	* After program is done chceck log file for errors atc.

+== Folder structure
-WaitR will copy files from one source to multiple locations WaitR expects exact source folder structure
+* WaitR will copy files from one source to multiple locations
+* WaitR expects exact source folder structure

-	..[Folder we want to copy from]
+`	..[Folder we want to copy from]
 		.[App folder with program files (important to have)] .[files we want to copy (important to have)]
-		.[DB folder (not realy needed for this program but the others need it)] .[Reports folder(not realy needed for this program but the others need it)] .[readme.txt file (not needed)]
+		.[DB folder (not realy needed for this program but the others need it)] .[Reports folder(not realy needed for this program but the others need it)] .[readme.txt file (not needed)]`

-WaitR will create following structure if back up is needed
+* WaitR will create following structure if back up is needed

-	..[Backup folder location]
+	`..[Backup folder location]
 		..[Folder we want to copy from]
 			.[App folder with program files]
 				.[Backup folder (created by WaitR)]